grahamegrieve/ClinicArrivals/documentation/Documentation.md

 # ClinicArrivals Documentation

-This program is writtent to fit into an exsiting GP clinic workflow to help a GP manage their workflow during the COVID-19 crisis.
+This program is written to fit into an existing GP clinic workflow to help a GP manage their workflow during the COVID-19 crisis.

 There are 2 main purposes of the application: